Sex Crimes Against Minors in Michigan

 Blank Law, PC Team

 Being charged with a sex crime is one of the most serious offenses you could ever face within the Michigan legal system.
-If convicted, you could be looking at a tarnished reputation, shame for your family, trauma for your own children, an enormous fine, a lengthy prison sentence, and sex offender registration that will follow you for the rest of your life.
+If convicted, you could be looking at a tarnished reputation, shame for your family, trauma for your children, an enormous fine, a lengthy prison sentence, and sex offender registration that will follow you for the rest of your life.

 The potential consequences and damage to your life are far worse if you are accused of sex crimes against minors.
 Local law enforcement agencies and prosecutors aggressively pursue these kinds of sex offenses, and judges are prone to hand down harsh sentences to anyone convicted of committing sexual assault or a violent crime against a child.